SentientClee/nvim/README.md

 Generally you can run `:checkhealth mason` to see what's missing and install it.
 You can also try to install the tool manuall in `:Mason` and see the error messages to rectify.

+You will also need to install a font with icons so that you can see icons in Neovim.

 ## Notes

 A list of things I want to do better in Neovim and so should configure.